 The occasional scene does work – one scene trying to repair a car tire before Leatherface returns is tensely sustained.
 Some of the new characters – Viggo Mortensen’s cowboy hitchhiker and particularly Joe Unger’s glintingly fiery-eyed Tink – while pale shadows of the startling menagerie in The Texas Chainsaw Massacre 2, are not too bad additions.

 There was a subsequent sequel The Return of the Texas Chainsaw Massacre/The Texas Chainsaw Massacre: A New Generation (1994).
 The Texas Chainsaw Massacre (2003) was a remake of the original, which then led to a prequel to the events with The Texas Chainsaw Massacre: The Beginning (2006).
-Texas Chainsaw (2013) was a further sequel to the original and was followed by a prequel Leatherface (2017).
+Texas Chainsaw (2013) was a further sequel to the original and was followed by a prequel Leatherface (2017) and another sequel Texas Chainsaw Massacre (2022).

 Director Jeff Burr made a fine debut with From a Whisper to a Scream/The Offering (1987) and then went onto make numerous other genre films including Stepfather 2 (1989), Puppetmaster V: The Final Chapter (1994), Pumpkinhead II: Blood Wings (1994), Night of the Scarecrow (1995), Johnny Mysto, Boy Wizard (1997), Spoiler (1998), The Werewolf Reborn (1998), The Boy with X-Ray Eyes (1999), Phantom Town (1999), Straight Into Darkness (2005), Devil’s Den (2006), Mil Mascaras vs the Aztec Mummy (2007), Resurrection (2010), Gun of the Black Sun (2011) and Alien Tornado (2012).